isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-10-01-post-in-vogue-singapore-fashion-trends-from-1960s-to-1990s.md

 For local fashion, the prevailing style of the late 1960s was clean lines, neat shapes and a trapeze silhouette, with the A-line shift dress being the defining shape of the time and the mini skirt as the phenomenon of the decade.

 Knee-length A-line dresses were popular in the 1960s.
-Her World November 1967, pp.40–41.
-All rights reserved.
-Singapore Press Holdings, 2014.
+Her World November 1967, pp.40–41. <i>All rights reserved.
+Singapore Press Holdings, 2014.</i>

 An advertisement for pleated skirts.
-Her World, April 1964, inside back cover.
-All rights reserved.
-Singapore Press Holdings, 2014.
+Her World, April 1964, inside back cover. <i>All rights reserved.
+Singapore Press Holdings, 2014.</i>

 #### **1970s Swanky Pants**